MostafaNasr25/orangeHRM-taf/README.md

-#OrangeHRM Automation Framework
+# OrangeHRM Automation Framework

 This is a comprehensive automation framework for testing the OrangeHRM application.
 It utilizes Selenium WebDriver for browser automation, TestNG for test execution and reporting, Maven for project management and dependency management, Cucumber for Behavior-Driven Development (BDD), and Allure Report for generating detailed test reports.

-###Prerequisites
+### Prerequisites
-To use the Framework Name, ensure that you have the following prerequisites installed:
+To use the Framework, ensure that you have the following prerequisites installed:
 Java 11 or higher
 Maven build tool
 Selenium WebDriver